National Adaptive Trial for PTSD Related Insomnia

 - Primary DSM-5 diagnosis of PTSD, assessed by structured interview using the CAPS-5

 - ISI >15

-- Screening clinical laboratory tests without clinically significant abnormalities as determined by the site investigator with input, if needed, from the study chair
+- Screening clinical laboratory tests without clinically significant abnormalities that would make study participation inappropriate, as determined by the site investigator with input, if needed, from the study chair

 - .
 Females of childbearing potential: